Skip to content

 BootstrapService

-Internal cluster protocol — Not a public API
+Internal cluster protocol — not a public API

-This page documents the gRPC contract between the controller and a fresh daemon.
-It is not a public API and is subject to change between minor releases.
-Build against the REST API or the Java SDK for stable surfaces.
+This page documents the wire contract between the controller and a fresh daemon.
+It is not a public API.
+Message shapes, RPC names, and field numbers change between minor releases without notice.
+Build against REST or the Java module SDK instead — those carry stability guarantees.
+This page is for contributors changing the protocol and operators debugging enrolment.

 What you’ll learn